hellocoop/www.hello.coop/src/pages/architecture.md

 ## Goals

-It is a requirement that trusting the confidentiality, integrity, and availability of the Hellō service does not require trusting the Hellō cooperative or its vendors.
+It is a requirement that trusting the confidentiality, integrity, and availability of the Hellō service does not require trusting the Hello Identity Co-op or its vendors.

 >Currently, the Hellō service is a monolithic architecture operated directly by the cooperative.
 Once we have product market fit, we will migrate to the following computing architecture.